Kyungtak-Hong/kyungtak-hong.github.io/index.md

 ## About myself

 * I am a graduate student.
-I am interested in geometry and algebra.
+I am interested in geometry.